We asked Alexia, the mother of a nine year-old, six year-old and two year-old to share her experiences of bringing them to Glastonbury

 With so much to see and do at Glastonbury it’s easy to get caught in the moment.
-In fact, that’s one of the real joys of the experience.
-From what I’ve found, it’s best to try not to worry too much about adhering to your kids’ usual bed times – or even meal times for that matter.
+And that’s, of course, one of the real joys of the experience.
+From what I’ve found, it’s best to try not to worry too much about adhering to your kids’ usual bed times — or even meal times for that matter.
 For a few days, just abandon your usual routine and let them sleep when they’re tired and eat when they’re hungry.
 Like anyone coming to Glastonbury, you and your kids really will get the most out of it if you go with the flow.

 Suggested packing list:

 Warm blankets — it really does get very cold at night

 Biodegradable wet wipes

 Waterproofs — wellies, jackets and trousers